 From a Wisconsin Bar Proceeding report, 1901.

 The first politician to be profiled in today's three part article is Ithamar Conkey Sloan, a transplant from New York to Wisconsin.
-Following his resettlement Sloan established a reputation as a prominent attorney in Janesville and was later elected to two terms in Congress.
+Following his resettlement, Sloan established a reputation as a prominent attorney in Janesville and was later elected to two terms in Congress.
 Born in Morristown, New York on May 9, 1822, Ithamar Conkey Sloan was the son of Henry Scott and Maud McKenney Sloan.
-He was bestowed his unusual first an middle names in honor of Ithamar Conkey (1788-1862), a distinguished political figure and judge in Pelham, Massachusetts.
+He was bestowed his unusual first and middle names in honor of Ithamar Conkey (1788-1862), a distinguished political figure and judge in Pelham, Massachusetts.

 Young Ithamar attended the commons schools of Morristown and early in life began reading law under Timothy Jenkins.
 Admitted to the New York State bar in 1848, Sloan married in 1852 to Celestia Eliza Spears (born 1831) in the town of De Ruyter, New York.
 Two sons would be born to their union, Francis and Charles Ithamar (born in 1857).
-Six years after being admitted to practice law Sloan removed to Wisconsin and established roots in the then burgeoning city of Janesville.
+Six years after being admitted to practice law Sloan removed to Wisconsin and established roots in the then-burgeoning city of Janesville.

 Within a few years of his relocation, Sloan's name became a prominent fixture throughout law circles in Wisconsin, and in 1860 he was elected to the first of two terms as Rock County District Attorney.
 Three years later he was elected to the U.S. House of Representatives from Wisconsin, defeating Democratic candidate Joshua J. Guppy (1820-1893).
-Sloan served two terms in congress (1862-1866) and would serve on the house committees on Public Lands as and Expenses of the War Department.
+Sloan served two terms in Congress (1862-1866) and would serve on the house committees on Public Lands as and Expenses of the War Department.

 After returning to Wisconsin in 1867, Sloan returned to his earlier career as an attorney and in 1875 became the Dean of the University of Wisconsin's Law Department.
 He retired from this office in 1889 and died on December 24, 1898 at age 76.
 Sloan was subsequently interred at the Oak Hill Cemetery in Janesville, Wisconsin.

 Next up is Ithamar Martindale Howell, an Iowa resident who later became Secretary of the State of Washington.
 Howell was born in Waukon, Iowa on February 18, 1866 and immigrated to the Washington Territory with his family in 1877.
-Howell attended Monmouth College in Oregon as young man and within a few years became an important figure in the burgeoning Puget Sound business community.
+Howell attended Monmouth College in Oregon as a young man and within a few years became an important figure in the burgeoning Puget Sound business community.
 During the 1890s he became Secretary of the World Printing Company, and during this time also developed an interest in mining.
 This interest eventually led Howell to become the Secretary and Treasurer of the Peco Free Milling and Mining Company.

 With his name firmly established in the Washington Territory, Howell began to dabble in politics in 1899, winning election as Pierce County Assessor.
 Ten years later he was named by then Washington Governor Marion Hay as the Secretary of the State of Washington, and was twice reelected to that office.
 Howell served eleven years in this post, dying in office on July 13, 1920 at age 54.